 You can click SEE MORE or ADVANCED MODE on almost any report in YouTube Analytics to expand it to full screen.
 The full screen view will give you a more in-depth look at your data over time.

-You can change the metric you’re viewing in the chart, such as views or watch time, using the drop down in the top left.
-You can also select the blue plus icon to add additional metrics to your report.
+You can change the metric you’re viewing in the chart by using the drop down in the top right.
+You can also select the blue plus icon to add additional metrics to your report, such as views or watch times.

 Use the esc key or select close to leave an expanded report.